spdermn02/TouchPortal_OpenHardwareMonitor_Plugin/README.md

   ![TP OpenHardwareMonitor Plugin Program Folder](images/StartMenu_Updater.png)

   1. If you do not see that, navigate to the location you installed the plugin to, and locate Updater.exe
-1. Click "Check for Update" or execute Updater.exe depending on the steps above, and it will open this window
+2. Click "Check for Update" or execute Updater.exe depending on the steps above, and it will open this window

   ![TP OpenHardwareMonitor Updater](images/TP_OHM_Updater.png)

-1. Click  "Check for Updates" button or "Close" (obviously if you choose Close it will not update)
+3. Click  "Check for Updates" button or "Close" (obviously if you choose Close it will not update)
-1. IF there are no updates available it will popup a window telling you so, and you can stop here.
+4. IF there are no updates available it will popup a window telling you so, and you can stop here.
 Click "Ok" and it will close the updater.
-1. IF there _**IS*_ an update you should see something like this:
+5. IF there _**IS*_ an update you should see something like this:

   ![TP OpenHardwareMonitor Update Found](images/TP_OHM_UpdateFound.png)

-1. Click "Yes" button to download new version
+6. Click "Yes" button to download new version
-1. It is going to open a web Browser (whichever is your default) to download the new installer
+7. It is going to open a web Browser (whichever is your default) to download the new installer
   1. in Chrome you may see this, just click the arrow and select "Keep"

   ![TP OpenHardwareMonitor Update Download Warning](images/TP_OHM_Updater_Warning.png)

-1. When the download is finished, run the new installer.
+8. When the download is finished, run the new installer.
-1. Windows may popup a window like this, go ahead and click 'More Info', and then click 'Run anyway'
+9. Windows may popup a window like this, go ahead and click 'More Info', and then click 'Run anyway'

   ![Windows Protection 1](images/Windows_Protection_MoreInfo.png) -> ![Windows Protection 2](images/Windows_Protection-RunAnyway.png)

-1. Since you are updating, it will ask you to uninstall the previous version, click "Yes"
+10. Since you are updating, it will ask you to uninstall the previous version, click "Yes"

   ![TP OpenHardwareMonitor Uninstall](images/TP_OHM_Uninstall.png)

-1. On the Are you sure prompt, click "Yes"
+11. On the Are you sure prompt, click "Yes"
-1. If Windows UAC pops up - click 'Ok'
+12. If Windows UAC pops up - click 'Ok'
-1. For some reason if tp_ohm.exe is running, this uninstaller will not kill it, so go ahead and close Touch Portal, which will in turn cause the socket to disconnect, and the program will shut down.
+13. For some reason if tp_ohm.exe is running, this uninstaller will not kill it, so go ahead and close Touch Portal, which will in turn cause the socket to disconnect, and the program will shut down.
 Then on the warning about closing previous application click "OK".

-2. When it finishes uninstalling you shoudl see a Success Message
+14. When it finishes uninstalling you shoudl see a Success Message

   ![TP OpenHardwareMonitor Uninstall Success](images/TP_OHM_UninstallComplete.png)

-1. Now continue with the install like in the above install instructions.
+15. Now continue with the install like in the above initial install instructions.
 When it is complete start Touch Portal back up.

 ## Sample Page